EJB Exception Handling

 ...

-The client code will then look like this:
+The client code then looks like this:

 ...